cacology/topic-modeling-18c-lit/README.md

 work with is the "Plain Text UTF-8".
 Download that [one](http://www.gutenberg.org/files/158/158-0.txt), or get it from this repository.

+## Voyant

+With the text, you can just put it into [Voyant](http://voyant-tools.org) from your browser.
+This is good enough for many cases, but also a great place to start before doing the more intensive work of using Mallet.

+## Mallet

 You'll need to use the command line, so if you don't know it, there's a good